homermultitext/hmt-digital-vm/README.md

 By default, the virtual machine is configured to use the image service at `www.homermultitext.org`.
 If you have a set of pyramidal files on a local disk, you can easily use them to serve a local image service.

-`hmt-digital` defines two virtual machines:  in addition to the default machine, a second machine named `hmt` attempts to mount a file system at `/Volumes/HMT/pyramids` in the host operating system at `/pyramids` in the VM, so if you have a directory of pyramidal images on your host system at that location, they will be available in the VM as well.
-To use the second VM, include its name in all vagrant commands. e.g.,
+The Vagrant script checks an environmental variable named `PYRAMIDS`:  if it is defined, it attempts to mount a file system at `/Volumes/HMT/pyramids` in the host operating system at `/pyramids` in the VM, so if you have a directory of pyramidal images on your host system at that location, they will be available in the VM as well.
+You can set the environmental variable and start the VM in a single line like this:

-    vagrant up hmt
+    PYRAMIDS=true vagrant up
-    vagrant ssh hmt

 **ADD*:  how to configure a CITE image service.
 (TBA)